nanopool/nanominer/README.md

 Optional parameter for Ethash, Etchash and Ubqhash algorithms.
 This parameter accepts the values _true_ or _false_.
 The default value is _true_ (if JSON-RPC pool protocol is used).

 ### dagSer
-Optional parameter for Ethash, Etchash and KawPow algorithms.
+Optional parameter for Ethash, Etchash, FiroPow and KawPow algorithms.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
 If this parameter is set to _true_ then the DAG will be generated sequentially on each GPU.
 Otherwise all the GPUs generate DAG at the same time.

 ## Configuration File